deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

-For tonight, she’d worn something substantially sleeker in dark blue, with a neckline that pulled at the eyes, punctuated by an attention-grabbing, slim little minimalist necklace and a smile that said ‘*go ahead and look*’.
+For tonight, she’d worn something substantially sleeker in dark blue, with a neckline that pulled at the eyes, punctuated by an attention-grabbing, slim little minimalist necklace and a smile that said '*go ahead and look*’.
 Her hair was out of its usual loose ponytail and swept into something just a little bit more elaborate.
 Gabe had enough experience with women to know just how much time and agonising would have gone into crafting such an apparently effortless appearance,